CSE141pp/wi20-CSE141L-caches-I-starter/README.md

 indexes into the internal array that holds the data is going to be very important.
 This was covered in the lecture in detail.

-### Finding Cache sizes of the Skylake Processor
+### Finding Cache sizes for the Skylake Processor

-You can find cache information of the skylake processor here : [Skylake Processor Cache Information](https://en.wikichip.org/wiki/intel/microarchitectures/skylake_(client)#Memory_Hierarchy)
+You can find cache information for the skylake processor we are using for this class here : [Skylake Processor Cache Information](https://en.wikichip.org/wiki/intel/microarchitectures/skylake_(client)#Memory_Hierarchy)

 ### Tier 1: Optimizing One Function